What is SEND?

 Shropshire Community Health NHS Trust Position Statement on Sensory Processing Difficulties Children's Occupational Therapy Service

-To read this position statement, go to Children's Occupational Therapy Sensory Resources (the statement can be found on the right hand side of the webpage).
+To read this position statement, go to Children's OT Sensory Information (the statement can be found on the right hand side of the webpage, last blue box).

 Vanessa Whatley is Chief Nursing Officer & the ICB Executive Lead for SEND